rui-han-crh/tiled-property-flattener/README.md

 This package provides an easy way to parse information from the Tiled project file and the Tiled map files.

+It also provides a way to mimic object-oriented inheritance and composition in Tiled custom types.
+The output of each parsed object is a flattened object that contains all the properties of the object, including the properties of the custom types that the object inherits from.

 ## Problem

 In the Tiled program, data is saved separately: